-In addition to eliciting expectations, ISCE is open to proposals from academic scholars to gather data on specific topics, experiment with new questions, and help in the design of RCTs.
-For instance, in wave 2 we proposed the RCT discussed in this paper, and in wave 1 we introduced a special module measuring the probability assessments of Italian residents scored on a scale of 1% to 100% regarding the occurrence of a set of 10 major risks.
+In addition to eliciting expectations, ISCE is open to proposals from academic scholars to gather data on specific topics, new questions and survey experiments.
+For instance, in wave 2 we proposed the survey experiment discussed in this paper, and in wave 1 we introduced a special module measuring the probability assessments of Italian residents scored on a scale of 1% to 100% regarding the occurrence of a set of 10 major risks.
 These risks ranged from risks arising from disruptive innovative technology to the collapse of the financial system or another pandemic.
 One of the risks included was natural disasters (including floods) linked to climate change.
 Respondents were also asked to report whether the event could have major economic consequences for Italy and for their personal income.5